-Tasks participating ASU students (approximately 15) with overflights of the various river corridors and unique features of the Basin combined with on the ground site visits and discussions with water experts and organizations in these areas.
-These could include: the entire Rio Grande- learning about the reservoirs at the headwaters, the Rio Grande Compact, water administration, the Rio Grande Initiative that has conserved over 25,000 acres of private lands and associated senior surface rights Conejos River- reservoirs, role in compact, progressive water measuring methods as implemented by the Conejos Water Conservancy District, etc. Culebra River: its ownership history (as 100% privately owned watershed), history, operations and cultural aspects of acequias, conservation efforts and watershed planning underway on private lands Closed Basin and Great Sand Dunes National Park and Baca National Wildlife Refuge, with the extensive wetlands in the northern areas of the SLV- visit to the BOR's Closed Basin operations, the water rights, hydrology and wildlife of the Park and Refuge, and the interdependence of ground water and internationally important wetlands b.
-Engage and travel with a "team" of ASU students and SLV residents to attend and participate in the new "Water Futures Games" to be held at Western State Colorado University, with the first of these being held at the end of May 2019. c.
-Engage students to travel to the Mesa and Metro's annual fall water retreat.
-Plan to host a similar/collaborative retreat in the SLV in 2020.
-Develop water related internships and volunteer opportunities for ASU students in the SLV. a.
-Funds from this proposal will support 4 summer internships that will provide students with direct work experience in water agencies, districts and or non-profits. b.
-Volunteer opportunities will be developed to assist with stream and river restoration projects, acequia spring cleaning days, and other conservation related activities throughout the year.
-Already we are collaborating with Volunteers for Outdoor Colorado to co-host a work day for riparian restoration for Public Lands Day on September 28, 2019.
-We are also researching opportunities with the New Mexico- based Quivira Coalition to co-host restoration projects here in the SLV&gt; 4.
-Assist faculty and students in funding and implementing water related research opportunities. a.
-Coordinate with Reagan Waskom to inform ASU faculty and students about available CWCB research funding Identify and inform interested ASU faculty and students about research funding available through the Rio Grande Basin Roundtable, USDA, and other sources. c.
-Work to connect and involve ASU with other research projects underway through agencies or organizations such as the USFWS, National Park Service, The Nature Conservancy, and others.
-Deliverebles
+Tasks Note that the Salazar Center collaborated with EcoFlight's statewide "Flight Across America" program in the fall of 2018 (See news article at: https://alamosanews.com/article/slv-water-education-takes-flight) Based on the success of that, we are organizing a fall 2019 program focused on the Rio Grande Basin.
+This would provide participating ASU students (approximately 15) with overflights of the various river corridors and unique features of the Basin combined with on the ground site visits and discussions with water experts and organizations in these areas.
+Curriculum will include over- flights and information about : the entire Rio Grande in Colorado- learning about the reservoirs at the headwaters, the Rio Grande Compact, water administration, the Rio Grande Initiative that has conserved over 25,000 acres of private lands and associated senior surface rights Conejos River- reservoirs, role in compact, progressive water measuring methods as implemented by the Conejos Water Conservancy District, etc. Culebra River: its ownership history (as 100% privately owned watershed), history, operations and cultural aspects of acequias, conservation efforts and watershed planning underway on private lands Closed Basin and Great Sand Dunes National Park and Baca National Wildlife Refuge, with the extensive wetlands in the northern areas of the SLV- visit to the BOR's Closed Basin operations, the water rights, hydrology and wildlife of the Park and Refuge, and the interdependence of ground water and internationally important wetlands b.
+Engaging a "team" of ASU students and SLV residents to attend and participate in the new "Water Futures Games" to be held at Western State Colorado University, with the first of these being held at the end of May 2019. c.
+Engaging students to attend the Mesa and Metro's annual fall water retreat in Winter Park.
+Planning to host a similar/collaborative retreat in the SLV in 2020.
+3. Develop water related internships and volunteer opportunities for ASU students in the SLV. a.
+Funds from this proposal will support 4 summer internships to provide students with direct work experience in water agencies, districts and or non-profits- including: Division of Water Resources (confirmed) Rio Grande Water Conservation District (confirmed) Rio Grande Headwaters Restoration Project (possible- hosted a student volunteer in 2019) Headwaters Alliance (possible) Others TBD b.
+Volunteer opportunities will be developed to assist with stream and river restoration projects, acequia spring cleaning days, and other conservation related activities throughout the year including: planning with Volunteers for Outdoor Colorado (VOC) to co-host a restoration work day for Public Lands Day on September 28, 2019; researching opportunities with the New Mexico-based Quivira Coalition to co- host with VOC restoration projects in 2020 field season;